Thunder Bay Island

 Michigan Dept. of Natural Resources

 Pigeon River Country State Forest and Elk Range is the home of the largest free-roaming elk herd east of the Mississippi.
-For viewing drive east of Vanderbilt on Sturgeon Valley Rd. about 10 miles to one of the designated sites.
-For more information continue driving east about 3 miles to Hardwood Lake Rd.
-Turn left (north) 1 mile to the DNR Forestry Office for maps and viewing information.
+For viewing drive east of Vanderbilt on Sturgeon Valley Rd. about ten miles to one of the designated sites.
+For more information continue driving east about three miles to Hardwood Lake Rd.
+Turn left (north) one mile to the DNR Forestry Office for maps and viewing information.
+Portions of this area are open to public hunting.
+Rustic campground includes 19 sites for tens and small trailers.
+Water access, vault toilets and hiking pathway at campground.
+First-come, first-served.

 7136 Old 27 South